classicrob/simply-jekyll/_notes/Building Community in Obsidian with Licat.md

 ---
 title: Building Community in Obsidian with Licat
 ---
-Below is a chat I had via Discord with Licat, one of the co-founders of Obsidian, an excellent application that I use for editing all of the markdown files on this website.
+Below is a chat I had via Discord with Licat, one of the co-founders of [[Obsidian]], an excellent application that I use for editing all of the markdown files on this website.
 I'm working on developing a community for [[GuidedTrack]], so this conversation was incredibly helpful.

 I'm a behavioral product strategist.
 That means I like to think about design decisions with respect to how they influence user behavior.